nuradiansyah/nuradiansyah/README.md

 👋 Hi, I’m @nuradiansyah

-👀 I’m currently working as a researcher on the topics of data privacy and ontology.
-My current work aims at investigating the problem of ontology repairs in a fragment of first-order logic, called description logics.
+📖I’m currently working as a researcher on the topics of data privacy and ontology.
+My current research work aims at investigating approaches to solving the problem of ontology repairs in a fragment of first-order logic, called description logics.
-Mainly, I am working on the theoretical side of solving this problem, but luckily I also have an experience in building an implemention for repairing the large datasets of the form of ontologies
-In a more detail, you can visit the codes of the implementation here --> https://github.com/de-tu-dresden-inf-lat/abox-repairs-wrt-static-tbox
+In addition to the theoretical side of solving this problem, I was involved in the implemention of repairing a large collection of ontologies, in a sense that the ontologies do no longer contain errors or unwanted information.
+The codes of the implementation can be accessed here --> https://github.com/de-tu-dresden-inf-lat/abox-repairs-wrt-static-tbox.

-🌱 I also have a good memory in performing a data analysis process within my bachelor thesis.
-Right now, such an experience encourages me further to learn about data analysis.
+🌱 What's more, I have internship experience in building a geospatial dashboard for visualizing the distribution of affiliated partners of my internship company together with their unit sales.
+Such a historic experience motivates me again to revamp some important data analysis skills.

-The repository would likely to be filled in with what I perceive as a learning curve of my understanding in logic, privacy, and data analysis
+This Github Profile would likely be mainly occupied with what I perceive as a learning curve of my understanding of data and knowledge representation.

 <!---
 nuradiansyah/nuradiansyah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.